dotnet/docs/docs/standard/base-types/quantifiers-in-regular-expressions.md

  The quantities `n` and `m` are integer constants.
 Ordinarily, quantifiers are greedy.
 They cause the regular expression engine to match as many occurrences of particular patterns as possible.
 Appending the `?` character to a quantifier makes it lazy.
 It causes the regular expression engine to match as few occurrences as possible.
 For a complete description of the difference between greedy and lazy quantifiers, see the section [Greedy and Lazy Quantifiers](#Greedy) later in this article.

 > [!IMPORTANT]
-> Nesting quantifiers, such as the regular expression pattern `(a*)*`, can increase the number of comparisons.
-The regular expression engine must perform the comparisons as an exponential function of the number of characters in the input string.
+> Nesting quantifiers, such as the regular expression pattern `(a*)*`, can increase the number of comparisons that the regular expression engine must perform.
+The number of comparisons can increase as an exponential function of the number of characters in the input string.
 For more information about this behavior and its workarounds, see [Backtracking](backtracking-in-regular-expressions.md).

 ## Regular Expression Quantifiers

  The following sections list the quantifiers supported by .NET regular expressions:

 > [!NOTE]
 > If the *, +, ?, {, and } characters are encountered in a regular expression pattern, the regular expression engine interprets them as quantifiers or part of quantifier constructs unless they are included in a [character class](character-classes-in-regular-expressions.md).
 To interpret these as literal characters outside a character class, you must escape them by preceding them with a backslash.
-For example, the string `\*` in a regular expression pattern is interpreted as a literal asterisk (`\*`) character.
+For example, the string `\*` in a regular expression pattern is interpreted as a literal asterisk ("\*") character.

 ### Match Zero or More Times: *

  The `*` quantifier matches the preceding element zero or more times.
 It's equivalent to the `{0,}` quantifier. `*` is a greedy quantifier whose lazy equivalent is `*?`.

  The following example illustrates this regular expression.
-Five of the nine-digit groups in the input string match the pattern and four (`95`, `929`, `9219`, and `9919`) don't.
+Five of the nine digit-groups in the input string match the pattern and four (`95`, `929`, `9219`, and `9919`) don't.

  [!code-csharp[RegularExpressions.Quantifiers#1](../../../samples/snippets/csharp/VS_Snippets_CLR/RegularExpressions.Quantifiers/cs/Quantifiers1.cs#1)]
  [!code-vb[RegularExpressions.Quantifiers#1](../../../samples/snippets/visualbasic/VS_Snippets_CLR/RegularExpressions.Quantifiers/vb/Quantifiers1.vb#1)]